Future Whey vs Hydrolysed Collagen

 The Future Whey formula utilises 15 individual amino acids in “free form” and combines them at levels proven to best support muscle growth, reduced soreness and recovery.
 And this amazing formula was uniquely developed by our R&D team!

-How is Hydrolysed Collagen made?
+How is Collagen Protein made?

 Believe it or not, hydrolysed collagen is completely sourced from an animal, usually cattle (Bovine) but occasionally fish or chicken.
 The end result is a very pure high protein product that is also carbohydrate and fat-free.